Here are 23 Brain Hacks that will dramatically improve your life:

 Various studies over the years have shown that young people who play chess show significant intelligence gains, including increased verbal and math skills.
 The benefits are earned by playing the game a few hours a week over several months.

 While the IQ-boosting effect is most pronounced in children from grade school through high school, older players also show benefits.

 A study showed that older people who played chess had less likelihood of developing Alzheimer’s.

-An expert chess player uses both the brain’s left and right hemisphere.
+An expert chess player uses both the brain’s left and right hemispheres.
 Over time, playing chess will exercise both sides of your brain.

-When you have a big project coming out, it’s tempting to spend many hours working.
+It’s tempting to spend many hours working when you have a big project coming out.
 But research shows that taking a short break can improve your ability to focus on a task.